 Free room service is still part of your Disney cruise fare and most items are available without a fee.
 Certain snacks and upgraded meals will carry an additional fee.

 Again, 24/7 room service is included.
 On all sailings, a late night room fee of $4.95 will be added to all orders received between 11pm and 6am.
 Room service outside the hours of 11pm and 6am is complimentary.
 Continental breakfast is served on request in your stateroom between 06:30am and 10:00am.
 A more extensive room service menu is available 24 hours a day on all sailings.

 This tiny, Royal Caribbean-owned, two ship cruise line (plus one expedition ship) still offers complimentary room service.
 Their room service menu is very extensive, too.
 So far, no late night service fee or add-on cost for select items.

 Luxury cruise lines

 Book a cruise on Crystal, Regent, Seabourn, Silversea, Viking and Virgin Voyages and as you’d expect, room service is complimentary.
 Most will even set up a tablecloth meal on your balcony.
 Luxury has its perks.

 Tipping your room service delivery person

 Yes, you should tip the person who delivers your room service order.
-I purposely get $20 in dollar bills just for room service.
+I purposely get $20 in one-dollar bills just for room service.
 Before I go to sleep, I set out $2.00 on the desk.
 When I get up to open the door, I grab the money and have it in my hand.
 As the delivery person leaves, I hand over the tip.
 This just makes it so much easier.

 Whether you pay a fee or it’s free, room service is something that every cruiser should try, if only just once.
-It’s so nice to have breakfast in your robe rather than table service in the main dining room or fighting Lido Buffet traffic at 8am.
+It’s so nice to have breakfast in your robe rather than table service in the main dining room or fighting Lido Buffet traffic jams at 8am.
 Happy cruising!